Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-kirby-with-css-art.md

 The trick with the arm is to make the overlapping element the same color as the body, so it disappears into the background.

-Then we have the right arm, which is a bit easier, seeing as it goes behind the body.
+Then we have the right arm, which is a bit easier as it goes behind the body.
 In our case, we'll use `z-index` to offset it.

 ```css
 .arm {